 The West End of Folkestone – Bouverie Village

-Away from the sea, near the business end of Folkestone (the council offices, police station and courts) you will find the Bouverie Village.
+On the West side of Folkestone, you’ll find the business end of the town and the Bouverie Village.
 Historically, this area was residential, with Edwardian and Victorian properties, many of which have been converted into flats to meet the town’s housing needs.

 A different feel in this part of town

 This area around Bouverie Road West has a slightly different feel to it than the Harbour area.
 Due to the working environment nearby, you will find sandwich bars for breakfast, places for lunch, a nice spot for a drink after work and spoilt for choice for dinner.
 It’s got it all in this little stretch; hair-dressers, barbers, a shoe shop, antique shop and delicious food to boot.

 The owners of the businesses here are trying to regenerate the Bouverie Village feeling; in conversation with the council, they’re angling for flags on each of the businesses, a sign over the entrance to the area and encouraging enticing external shop-fronts and more.

 Butty’s Sandwich Shop is run by Clayton and Helen, and their family.
 They provide a wide range of sandwich options (with gluten and dairy-free needs taken into account).
 Their delivery service means you can request breakfast and lunch at your desk – or in your meeting.
 There’s also a place to sit in and take a break from it all.
 Look out for their famous Yorkshire Pudding Wrap – all the best bits of a roast wrapped up in a loving blanket of Yorkshire!

 Kalala’s Chinese all you can eat buffet and Cynthia Wright Hair Salon sits on the street, serving happy customers.
 The Radnor Arms is just around the corner and is open from breakfast to goodnight toddies.